dthain/opsys-sp24/project6/index.md

 - All of your source code.
 - A `Makefile` that builds the code.
 - A `PARTNERS` file indicating the names of both partners.
-- A `RESULTS` file containing the plain text results of the following commands:
+- A `RESULTS` file containing the plain text output of the following commands:
 ```
-./bcache 5 10 100
+./bcache 1 100 100   # single thread, memory = disk
+./bcache 1 20 100    # single thread, memory < disk
-./bcache 50 10 100
+./bcache 10 100 100  # many threads, memory = disk
-./bcache 5 20 100
+./bcache 10 20 100   # many threads, memory < disk
-./bcache 50 20 100
+./bcache 20 5 100    # many threads, very limited memory
 ```

-Please do not turn in executables, disk images, or other files.
 As a reminder, your dropbox directory is:

 ```
 /escnfs/courses/sp24-cse-30341.01/dropbox/YOURNAME/project6
 ```

+## Grading

+Your grade on this assignment will be based on the following:

+- Correct execution with a single program (and one background thread).
+(50%)
+- Correct execution with many programs.
+(30%)
+- Correct execution with many programs and limited memory.
+(10%)
+- Good coding style, including clear formatting, sensible variable names, and useful comments.
+(10%)